-The SandboxManagerFilter allows SandboxFilters to be dynamically started and stopped using a signed Heka message.
+The SandboxManagerFilter provides dynamic control (start/stop) of sandbox filters in a secure manner without stopping the Heka daemon.
+Commands are sent to a SandboxManagerFilter using a signed Heka message.
 The intent is to have one manager per access control group each with their own message signing key.
 Users in each group can submit a signed control message to manage any filters running under the associated manager.
 A signed message is not an enforced requirement but it is highly recommended in order to restrict access to this functionality.